Syncfusion AI Assistant

 Create an Angular application

-Start a new Angular application using the Angular CLI command below:
+Step 1: Start a new Angular application using the Angular CLI command below:

-ng new my-app
+ng new documenteditor-app

-This command will prompt you to configure settings like enabling Angular routing and choosing a stylesheet format.
+Step 2: This command will prompt you to configure settings like enabling Angular routing and choosing a stylesheet format.

 In this guide, CSS is selected as the stylesheet format.

-Select the required AI tool or ‘none’ if you do not need any AI tool.
+Step 4: Select the required AI tool or ‘none’ if you do not need any AI tool.

-Next, navigate to the created project folder:
+Step 5: Next, navigate to the created project folder

-cd my-app
+cd documenteditor-app

-Install the Syncfusion® Document Editor packages
+Install the Document Editor packages

-The Syncfusion® Document Editor package is available in the public npm registry and can be installed directly from npmjs.com.
+The Document Editor package is available in the public npm registry and can be installed directly from npmjs.com.

 To install the Document Editor component, use the following command: